jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 +++
-title = "Create a JWT secured REST Api using Golang" slug = "authenticating-nextjs-part-1" date = "2019-08-16T03:30:00-0700"
-description = "Part 1: The REST Api" tags = [
+title = "Create a secured REST Api using JWT and Golang" slug = "authenticating-nextjs-part-1" date = "2019-08-16T03:30:00-0700" description = "Create a secured REST Api using JWT and Golang" tags = [
     "authenticating-nextjs",
     "nextjs",